opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 ### Nuage SDN for Kubernetes
 > This assumption is being called out given that the traffic redirection using Nuage must still be tried out.

-To create a traffic redirection using Nuage for Kubernetes calls to the Nuage SDN controller through the OSC Nuage plugin will be needed to retrieve the   **port id** of the pod under protection.
-The id of the port under protection is the only thing needed with respect to the workload pod to create the redirection.
-For that, the following values from Kubernetes will suffice: **name of the node hosting the pod, pod namespace, pod name.**
+To create a traffic redirection using Nuage for Kubernetes the only required information about the workload pod is its **port id**.
+OSC will obtain this **port id** from Nuage by making a separate call while providing the following values: **name of the node hosting the pod, pod namespace, pod name.**

 ### Design Assumptions